usnistgov/pyPRISM/docs/quickstart.rst

 **Requirements**

-    - typyPRISM
+    - pyPRISM

     - matplotlib

-See :ref:`quick_install` or the full install instructions to get typyPRISM and set up your environment.
+See :ref:`quick_install` or the full install instructions to get pyPRISM and set up your environment.
 Note that you'll need `matplotlib <https://matplotlib.org>` for this example as well.
 After the environment is set up, the example below can be copied into a file (e.g. test.py) and run from the command line via

 .. code-block:: bash